AndrewFarley/coap-for-aws-iot/README.md

 ## Problem

-Amazon doesn't support [CoAP](https://en.wikipedia.org/wiki/Constrained_Application_Protocol) which is ideal for extremely low power and low bandwidth.
-See more info [here](http://coap.technology/).
+Amazon doesn't support [CoAP](#what-is-coap) which is ideal for extremely low power and low bandwidth.

 ## Solution
-AWS IoT offers some great features, a rule engine, super high scalability and availability, so we'll build a simple-to-deploy set of micro service(s) which can funnel CoAP data into AWS IoT via the following technologies.
+[AWS IoT](#why-amazon-iot) offers some great features, a rule engine, super high scalability and availability, so we'll build a simple-to-deploy set of micro service(s) which can funnel CoAP data into AWS IoT via the following technologies.

 ## Author
 [Farley Farley Farley](farley@neonsurge.com) - farley@neonsurge.com